adidas x Yudo Kurita x VOLTA

 ABOUT

-Presented by the EAST Miami Hotel, Volta created a dramatic work that unfolded across four suites on the 36th floor.
+Presented by the EAST Miami Hotel, Volta created a performance work that unfolded across four suites on the 36th floor.
 The Miami and LA-based cast of actors, musicians and dancers told a story of displacement and reinvention.

 Choreography by Mamie Green, in collaboration with the dancers